chrishunt/stories/src/markdown/2019-02-27-sf-ca-coast.md

 hadn't.
 There's a lot of tourism and traffic along the coast and not too many free places to camp, but once you get past [Big Sur](https://en.wikipedia.org/wiki/Big_Sur) there's some fun to be had.
-A couple years ago I explored some of these forest roads, but hadn't been back since getting the truck.
+A couple years ago I explored some of these forest roads on the motorcycle, but hadn't been back since getting the truck.

-With snow to the North and to the East, it was a good time to go the other direction.
-We found the dirt after some coffee and 4 hours of driving.
+With snow to the North in Oregon and to the East in the mountains, it was a good time to go the other direction.
+We left San Francisco and found adventure after 4 hours of driving and some coffee.

 </div>